maudeve-it/The-Gate-Opener_source-code/README.md

 <br><br>

-# The Gate Opener: source code
+# The GSM Gate Opener: source code (Arduino sketch files)

 That's source code for "The Gate Opener".
 Download files in a directory called "GateO" in your Arduino-IDE projects directory